 Vendor 16c0

 is particularly popular among hobby or semi-professional devices.
-Van Ooijen Technische Informatica made it available for every developer.
-They just need to differentiate their devices not by vendor ID, but vendor string.
-The relay board has vendor string: www.dcttech.com
+Van Ooijen Technische Informatica made it available for every developer; they just need to differentiate their devices not by vendor ID, but by vendor string.
+The relay board has a vendor string of www.dcttech.com

 .

-Sometimes the kernel might recognise the device and load the driver.
-You have to blacklist the driver since you want to talk with the device directly.
+Sometimes the kernel might recognize the device and load its own driver.
+In this case, you have to blacklist the driver since you want to talk to the device directly.

 echo 'blacklist unwanted-driver' > /etc/modprobe.d/unwanted-driver.conf